tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start.md

 [![demo-workflow](assets/gettingstarted_quickstart.png)](./assets/gettingstarted_quickstart.bpmn)

 Download the [BPMN model](assets/gettingstarted_quickstart.bpmn) and change into the directory.
+The workflow uses the embedded HTTP worker in the cloud to submit an HTTP Get Request to [https://jsonplaceholder.typicode.com/posts](https://jsonplaceholder.typicode.com/posts).
 Next deploy the model with the following command:

 ```bash
 zbctl deploy gettingstarted_quickstart.bpmn